 The Coast Guard has the primary responsibility for the interdiction of illegal drugs in the maritime area.
 It is a story of two dueling adaptive networks.
-For the Coast Guard to win it must exert constant pressure of a magnitude that will make the risk too great for the profit realized by the Transnational Organized Crime (TOC) networks.
+For the Coast Guard to win it must exert constant pressure of a magnitude that will make the risk too great for the profit realized by the Tranansnational Organized Crime (TOC) networks.
+In spite of the rhetoric, the Coast Guard, utilizing proven tactics coupled with an intelligence system that is now outstanding, has never been sufficiently funded nor equipped to carry out the mission.